Rosemoe/sora-editor/README.md

 **  src/java/com/rose/editor/android/TextComposePanel.java
 * Now you have finished all the steps!
 ## How to customize your language for editor
-* Make a lexer for the language (Use JFlex or ANTLR,etc. you can also modify my Tokenizer)
+* Make a lexer for the language (Use JFlex or ANTLR to analyze code and highlight.
+JFlex is recommended)
 [ANTLR Website](https://www.antlr.org/)
 [ANTLR4 Repository](https://github.com/antlr/antlr4)
 [Grammars for ANTLR4](https://github.com/antlr/grammars-v4)